rayleeeigh/AppDev/README.md

 # AppDev

-Go to localhost:3000/tasks/read_task for tasks
+Go to localhost:3000/tasks/read_task for tasks<br>
 Go to localhost:3000/accounts/read_accounts for accounts